ge-high-assurance/RACK/ScrapingToolKit/README.md

 Note: Sometimes for linux machines that have multiple versions of Python installed the command will be `pip3 install .`

-TODO: May need to add more instructions to make sure any missing dependencies are installed as well, possible set up as a virturalenv
+TODO: May need to add more instructions to make sure any missing dependencies are installed as well, possible set up as a virtualenv

 # Usage